manjeetdahiya/manjeetdahiya.github.io/_posts/2019-02-03-markov-chains.md

 layout: post
 title: Markov Chains
 ---
-Markov chains is an interesting concept with applications in multiple disciplines.
+Markov chains is an interesting concept with applications in several disciplines.
 Markov chains are stochastic processes with a specific property called Markov property.
 This post presents stochastic processes and Markov chains with examples.
 It describes the Markov property and various related characteristics of Markov chains like transition distribution, stationary distribution, absorbing states and absorbing Markov chains.

 ### Stochastic process
 A stochastic process describes a random phenomenon over time.
-Random variables model the random phenomenon of a stochastic process, thus, a stochastic process is a sequence of random variables indexed by time.
+Random variables are used to model the random phenomenon of a stochastic process, thus, a stochastic process is a sequence of random variables indexed by time.
-Since these random variables of a sequence model the same phenomenon, i.e., the state of the phenomenon, therefore, they share the domain (i.e., the state space) and the range.
+Since these random variables the same phenomenon, i.e., the state of the phenomenon, therefore, they share the domain (i.e., the state space) and the range.
 The time index could be discrete or continuous, resulting in discrete-time